 Applicants must have been adopted at or after the age of thirteen (13).

 Demonstrate financial need through the FAFSA Application.

-Applicants must be incoming freshman (for the upcoming fall term) and under the age of 21.
+Applicants must be incoming college freshmen under the age of twenty (20)

 A completed application that includes four short answer/essays written by the student.